 Contact an Experienced Criminal Defense Attorney

-At The Law Offices of Sean F. Leslie, we understand the stress involved when facing criminal charges.
+At the Leslie Legal Group, we understand the stress involved when facing criminal charges.
 If you have been charged with assault or battery, our skilled attorneys can work to reduce your charges or eliminate them entirely.
 Let us put our criminal defense experience to work for you.
 Contact us today for a consultation.